 I am so excited to share this e-book with you!
 A local pal of mine and esteemed interior designer, Monique Shaw, has just released her e-book entitled “How to Style or Stage Your Home For More Beauty or a Quicker Sale” where she shares how to stage your home to either enjoy its beauty for yourself or for a quicker home sale.
-This book is full of amazing tips and tricks, some of which I’m going to give you a sneak peak of in this post!
+This book is full of amazing tips and tricks, some of which I’m going to give you a sneak peek of in this post!

 “A house is a house until you bring it beauty and purpose, turning it into a home” – Monique Shaw